Pregnancy symptoms in week 12

 Your first scan

-Between week 11 and 13+6 you’ll be offered an ultrasound scan - and your first chance to see a glimpse of the tiny life inside you!
-It’s sometimes known as the dating scan and the sonographer (the person who scans you) will be able to check whether your due date is accurate by measuring the size of your fetus.
+Between week 10 and 14 you’ll be offered an ultrasound scan.
+This is your first chance to see a glimpse of the tiny life inside you!
+It’s sometimes known as the dating scan.
+The sonographer (the person who scans you) will be able to check whether your due date is accurate by measuring the size of your baby.

 The scan happens in the hospital, and most offer a copy of the picture of your baby from your scans.
 You may need to pay for this, so take some money with you to your scan appointment.
 They are printed on thermal paper, so don't laminate them!